Pontiac Parisienne: Philippines

 Australian assembled 1965 Pontiac Parisienne, with trunk lid mounted amber turn-signal indicators.

 1965 RHD Pontiac Parisienne interior.
 The 1965 Pontiac uses a RHD version of the 1965 Chevrolet Impala dash.

 New Zealand assembled 1968 Pontiac Parisienne.

 Successor

 The Parisienne still sold well when GM decided to drop the line after the 1986 model year with no replacement.
 A front wheel drive model with the Bonneville name had similar dimensions versus the 1982 mid-size model, classifying the car as a full-size by the EPA; however, the wagon model (known just as "Safari") continued until 1989.

-While the Parisienne name was retired in 1986, big Pontiac fans got a completely new, but full-sized, Bonneville for 1987.
+While the Parisienne name was retired in 1986, big Pontiac fans got a completely new smaller full-sized Bonneville for 1987.
 This car featured front-wheel drive and a V6 as standard, in line with the contemporary Cadillac, Buick and Oldsmobile big models.
 Rear-wheel drive sedans returned to the Pontiac lineup with the Holden-sourced Pontiac G8 in 2008.

 GM did retain the Parisienne name into the late 80's on exports to the Middle East which were re-badged Caprices.